Multi-Pitch Climbing Course – Take Your Skills to the Next Level

 Transportation

-To keep prices down participants are responsible for their own transport to Canmore and during the program.
+To help keep prices affordable, participants are responsible for their own transportation, as well as providing transportation for their guide during the program.
 Canmore is a 1hour (100km) drive west of Calgary.

 If you are flying from afar for the program we suggest that you rent a car for your visit.
 In addition to getting you to the climbing locations, it will allow you to explore our region after program hours.
 For example, you can visit Banff and enjoy the hot pools and sample the numerous restaurants.